 - In the unlikely event that you flee the scene of a crash that has resulted a fatality, the penalty could include up to 25 years in jail plus a fine of $100,000.

 If you have been injured in a Wisconsin hit-and-run car accident, contact the Appleton car accident lawyers of Hupy and Abraham.
-Call us at 920-882-8382 (or toll-free at 800-800-5678) to schedule a free consultation and get your FREE copies of our books, The Ultimate Guide for Auto Accident Victims and Valuable Information Insurance Companies Don't Want You to Know!
+Contact us online or call us at 920-882-8382 (or toll-free at 800-800-5678) to schedule a free consultation and get your FREE copy of our book, The Ultimate Guide for Auto Accident Victims as well as a FREE DVD Valuable Information Insurance Companies Don't Want You to Know!